getsentry/zeus/README.md

 - `external_id=abc`
 - `repository_id={Hook.repository_id}`

 If a match is found, it will be updated with the given API parameters.
 If it isn't found, it will be created.
+All of these operations are treated like a standard UPSERT (UPDATE IF EXISTS or INSERT).

+The process for publishing data generally looks like this:

+1. if applicable, upsert a change request and its source association
+2. upsert the build's basic parameters
+3. upsert the detailed job parameters
+4. publish artifacts

-For example, if you were to publish job details from Travis without using the native webhooks:
+For example, to publish job details from Travis without using the native webhooks:

 ```shell
 #!/bin/bash -eu